sagnew/RUFreeFood/README.md

 RUFreeFood
 ==========

-An Android app that allows students to find events on campus that offer free food!
+Allows students to find events on campus that offer free food!
 In case you are hungry and poor like most college students.

+Soon available on Android and web!